mrizkyp22/api-mocha-ts/README.md

 ## Explanation of the structure:

-1. `src/api`: This directory is used to configure request endpoints.
+1. `src/schema`: This directory is used to store JSON data schemas.
-2. `src/schema`: This directory is used to store JSON data schemas.
+2. `src/testcase`: This directory is used to create test cases.
-3. `src/testcase`: This directory is used to create test cases.
+3. `src/test`: This directory is used to configure assertions.
-4. `src/test`: This directory is used to configure assertions.
+4. `src/runnerTest.ts`: This file is used to collect all test suite
-5. `src/runnerTest.ts`: This file is used to collect all test suite
+5. `src/utils`: This file is used to provide functions for configuring the API, setting assertion configurations, defining the base URL, and other related tasks.

 ## Runner Test
 1. **Running Script**: To run the automated tests, follow these steps: